 The days of the pro-life movement being framed as an attempt to impose ambiguous religious doctrine on unsuspecting people are over.
 Unfortunately, a darker trend is emerging.

-Lately, there has been a growing number of pro-abortion “Christian” leaders who have been endorsing the so-called “right to choose” as worthy of protection by Christians.
-This, of course, is met with a near orgasmic enthusiasm by the pro-abortion movement.
+Lately, there has been a growing number of “Christian” leaders who have been endorsing the so-called “right to choose” as worthy of protection by Christians.
+This, of course, is met with a near-orgasmic enthusiasm by the pro-choice movement.
 Authors such as Rebecca Todd Peters, with her book Trust Women, frames abortion as an issue within Christian Social Justice.
 Even abortionists have gotten in on the act, such as Dr. Willie Parker, who not only defends abortion, but in his book Life’s Work, portrays himself as doing “the Lord’s work” by performing abortions; he says he was inspired to do so by listening to a sermon on the parable of the Good Samaritan.

-More recently, a pastor by the name of Rob Schenck is the latest in the stream of pro-abortion Christian superstars.
+More recently, a pastor by the name of Rob Schenck is the latest in the stream of pro-choice Christian superstars.
 Schenck has a unique perspective.
 In a video for NowThis Politics, he explains why he left the pro-life movement and began “affirming a woman’s right to choose.”
 He says that after serving in Operation Rescue, and even being handed the aborted remains of a preborn child by an abortion doctor, it was a conversation with a post-abortive woman which ultimately changed his mind.
 “I put myself into her position, and realized that I would have done the exact same thing.
 I would have had the abortion.”

 This is what led Schenck to become a supporter of the “right to choose.”